luxonis/depthai-docs-website/_tutorials/multiple_depthai.md

 ![multiple_depthai](/images/tutorials/multiple_depthai/IMG_7721.jpg)

+Shown on the left is Luxonis [uAI (BW1093)](https://shop.luxonis.com/products/bw1093) which is actually plugged into a DepthAI: [Raspberry Pi Compute Module Edition (BW1097)](https://shop.luxonis.com/products/depthai-rpi-compute-module-edition).

+So in this case, everything is running on the (single) Raspberry Pi 3B+ which is in the back of the BW1097.

 ## Dependencies

 You have already set up the Python API on your system (if you have a Raspberry Pi Compute Module it came pre-setup).